AndreRatzenberger/schwarm/README.md

 Incredibly simple yet amazingly deep, it literally wrote parts of itself.

 What’s its pull?
 Literally manipulate everything.
-No state graphs that need to make sense, no hidden prompts—everything works exactly as you define it.
+No state graphs that need to make sense, no hidden prompts... everything works exactly as you define it.
 Want to split the agent system in half after 7 rounds, reverse the flow of agents while only doing animal sounds?
 Yeah.
 No problem.

 Because I’m creative, I called it *Schwarm* - the German word for *swarm*.